Daedric1012/StephToyRobot/README.md

   prevented from falling to destruction.
 Any movement that would result in the robot falling from the table will be prevented, however further valid movement commands will still be allowed.
+- If the robot is placed off the table, it will ignore all comands until placed on the table.
 - The application can read commands of the following form:
 ```
 PLACE X,Y,F